-The Texas Early Learning Council developed the career pathway for early childhood professionals in Texas, published in 2012 as the “career lattice.”
-Also known as a career ladder or career lattice, the career pathway relates a professional’s training hours, education, work experience, and other factors to a position on the career pathway, from entry-level to expertise in the early childhood field.
-Additionally, professionals can advance levels on the career pathway by gaining more professional experience, or obtaining additional education credentials, such as a Child Development Associate (CDA) degree, Bachelor’s degree, or beyond.
-Ideally, professionals will use this information to guide their professional development in the future and market themselves to employers and parents.
+Originally published in 2012, The Texas Early Learning Council developed the career pathway for early childhood professionals in Texas.
+The career pathway relates a professional’s training hours, education, work experience, and other factors to a position on the career pathway, from entry-level to expertise in the early childhood field.

 Our updated Texas ECE Career Pathways support those who identify as Practitioners (those serving as classroom teachers or assistants), Administrators (those serving as multi-site leaders or directors), Trainers (those who provide professional development services) and Coaches (those serving in mentoring roles).
 See the information below to better understand which career pathway level is the best fit for you!